Business Context

 • Built the prototype in close collaboration with engineers and design.

-• Rolled out the first version of the rewards program.
-Ramped up across a few weeks.
+• Rolled out the first version of the rewards program, and ramped up across several weeks.

 • Reviewed product performance based on established OKRs and via event tracking.